Get unlimited local news and information that matters to you.

 “We lowered expenses and flattened our organizational structure,” the letter stated, noting that the NWYS has terminated some contracts and fired some personnel.

-Among those employees who were let go was Remy Styrkowicz, then-director of radical inclusions.
+Among those employees who were let go was Remy Styrkowicz, then-director of radical intervention.
 In a lengthy letter sent to the board of directors in October, staff detailed a wide array of accusations against Styrkowicz, ranging from the misallocation of funds and unaddressed human-resource complaints to a lack of connection with homeless youth.
 The document, obtained by CDN, was signed by more than 25 people, though nearly half signed with an “X” due to fears of retaliation.

 Styrkowicz was not immediately available for comment.